 Is buttermilk the same as sour milk?

-Many people think that buttermilk is the same as sour milk but are different.
+Many people think that buttermilk is the same as sour milk, but they are different.
 As I told you, buttermilk is the liquid left behind after the butter is churned.
-Sour milk is raw milk that is fermented.
+Sour milk is raw, fermented milk.

 Is sour milk the same as spoiled milk?